aljabara/fribble/README.md

 the word results in a word that is also in the dictionary.
 There are just under 50,000 plurals in the ENABLE list, which is about 30% of the total.

 Almost all the possible moves will consist of nonsense strings that are  not in the dictionary.
 Consider for example a  move that starts with 'zqiij.'
 We can find such nonsense strings by constructing a list of all the possibilites for the first four characters in a valid word, and so forth.

 SPITBOL is very fast.
 The game is now played in real time, but over the internet, so that it is acceptable to take minutes, if not hours, to find the best move for a given position.

+## Data Structures, Utility Functions

 The WWF board is a 15x15 grid, with rows 1..15 and columns 1..15.
+A cell in the board is represented using an integer id of the form *+/-rrcc* where "+" indicates a horizontal placement, "-" a vertical placement.
+The row and column can be found by

+			row = id / 100   column = remdr(id,100)

 The game is played with tiles, each representing a letter, and 'blank' tiles that can be used to represent any letter.
 Each player has at most seven tiles at any turn.
-We refer to these tiles as the 'rack.'
+We refer to these tiles as the *rack*.

+A move consists of placing one or more tiles in a single row or column, with no intervening spaces.
 At the end of a turn the board must contain only words that occur in the WWF dictionary.

-In SPITBOL terms, we can think of the board as two sets of lines, with each line having 15 characters.
-The rows form one set of lines, the columns form the other.
-So at the end of a turn -- reading from left to right for the rows and top to bottom for the columns -- each line must contain only words in the WWF dictionary.

-We need only maintain the list of rows, since the columns can be obtained once the rows are known.
-We define the initial board with

-	rows = array(16)
-board.1
-	gt(i = i + 1, 15)			:s(board.2)
-	rows[i] = dupl'-',15)			:(board.1)
-board.2

-Need function to check a line for validity:

-	define('valid(line)...') which succeeds if line is all blank or contains only valid words, and fails otherwise.

-util.sbl summary

-	add(str,word add word to string prefixing with space if string not null backwords(dict) - return dictionary with words reversed getcolumns(rows) - return columns as array of lines corresponding to the columns getwords(filename) - read list of words in file getdict(filename) - read list of words from file and build table mapping words to non-zero value isword(word,words)) - return nonzero value if word is contained in table words less(str,ch) - return character from string
-	prefix(s,p) - insert p as prefix to each word in s words(s) return number of words (separated by spaces) in s
+Words are read from left to right in rows, from top to bottom in columns.

+A move consists of one or more placements.
+Each placement is represented by a string of tile characters followed by the id of the first cell.

-Representation of board as two-dimensional array
+The board can be represented either as a two-dimensional array, *array('15,15')* or as an array of lines, *array(7)*.
-	board = array(15,15)

-	getrows(board)
-	getcolumns(board)
+Note that giving the rows also defines the columns.

+Though the game has blank tiles, which can be used to represent any character, these characters will not be fully supported in the initial release.
+Instead any blanks, as well as any letter that occurs more than once, will be 'swapped' for another set of tiles.

 # Study